NoahVl/Alchemy-with-Friends-Online/README.md

 - Customizable card decks

 ## ⚠️ Disclaimer
 This is a quick project to explore AI-assisted web development. **Please note:** This project should not be hosted in any serious setting as players may be able to manipulate their data and send it to the server.
+The code is not indicative of my web development skills, but simply to see how far along the technology is to make functional game sites.

 ## 🛠️ Technology Stack
 - Frontend: HTML, CSS, JavaScript